 The poet John Donne sagely wrote that “no man is an island.”
 He understood that humanity depends on teamwork to survive -- a lesson not lost on manufacturers, who know well the importance of efficient communication and knowledge sharing among employees.
-Collaboration technology
+Collaboration technology promises to facilitate this sort of teamwork across the entire enterprise.

 Before exploring manufacturing collaboration software options, businesses first need to understand what exactly collaboration technology means.
 Generally, the term refers to a cluster of technology types rather than a single software package, experts say.
 “It’s about technology that connects people to people,” explained Carlo Delumpa, founder and principal at Portland, Ore.-based Hive Consulting.
 “The average American worker spends 3-6 hours a day trying to find a piece of knowledge.
 Collaboration technology is a means for people to get to the info they need to do their jobs faster and more effectively.”